Ferran-Casbas/Lipid-Network/README.md

 Summary:

-LipEnz-BIOGRID.cys	                Cytoescape file containing Biogrid information for the enzymes of the network Network-Multiplicator.py	          Python script, Generates a more complete lipid pathway Part1.php		                        Website part 1 contains UI Part2.php	                          Website part 2 connects with the MySQL server and check the input lipids, handles errors Part3.php	                          Website part 3 does final operations and generates the output files stylesheet1.css                     Style file, formats the php pages MYSQL-SCRIPTS.sql                   Contains the scripts done in the MYSQL server
+LipEnz-BIOGRID.cys:	                Cytoescape file containing Biogrid information for the enzymes of the network

+Network-Multiplicator.py:	          Python script, Generates a more complete lipid pathway

+Part1.php:		                        Website part 1 contains UI

+Part2.php:	                          Website part 2 connects with the MySQL server and check the input lipids, handles errors

+Part3.php:	                          Website part 3 does final operations and generates the output files

+stylesheet1.css:                     Style file, formats the php pages

+MYSQL-SCRIPTS.sql:                   Contains the scripts done in the MYSQL server

 How to: